-Adequate flow of combustion and ventilating air must not be obstructed from reaching the Furnace.
-Air openings provided in the Furnace casing must be kept free of obstructions which restrict the flow of air.
-Airflow restrictions affect the efficiency and safe operation of the Furnace.
-Keep this in mind should you choose to remodel or change the area which contains your Furnace.
+If these furnaces are installed in a nondirect vent capacity then the adequate flow of combustion and ventilating air must not be obstructed from reaching the furnace.
+Air openings provided for combustion air must be kept free of obstructions which restrict the flow of air.
+Airflow restrictions affect the efficiency and safe operation of the furnace.
+Keep this in mind should you choose to remodel or change the area which contains your furnace.
 Furnaces must have a free flow of air for proper performance.

-Provisions for combustion and ventilation air shall be made in accordance with "latest edition" of Section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1, or Sections 7.2, 7.3 or 7.4 of CSA B149.1 Installation Codes, and applicable provisions of the local building codes.
-Special conditions created by mechanical exhausting of air and fireplaces must be considered to avoid unsatisfactory Furnace operation.
+Provisions for combustion and ventilation air shall be made in accordance with latest edition of Section 5.3, Air for Combustion and Ventilation, of the National Fuel Gas Code, ANSI Z223.1 - CAN/CGA B149.1 or applicable provisions of the local building codes.
+Special conditions created by mechanical exhausting of air and fireplaces must be considered to avoid unsatisfactory furnace operation.